eliza-m/LRRpredictor_v1/README.md

 	sudo apt-get install python3.6, python3-pip

-If you have Ubuntu 14.04 it is also possible to install, but additional steps are required for installing Python3.6.
-Please see the following links :
+If you have Ubuntu 14.04 or 16.04, additional steps might be required to install Python3.6.
+Please see [link1](http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/) and [link2](http://devopspy.com/python/install-python-3-6-ubuntu-lts/)

-ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/

-devopspy.com/python/install-python-3-6-ubuntu-lts/

-Before continuing please check that you have a functional Python 3.6 version by typing:
+Before continuing please check that you are using Python 3.6 or higher by typing:

 	python3
 	exit()

-Futher we install some additional libraries:
+Futher you can install Scikit-learn and Imbalanced-learn libraries using pip :

 	pip3 install scikit-learn==0.22 imbalanced-learn==0.6.1

 ### Cloning the project